Does your otherwise friendly dog lunge at the end of the leash and bark at other dogs?

 What went wrong?
 And more importantly, what can you do to fix the problem?

-These six steps will help get you and your dog on the right path to an enjoyable walk.
+These guidelines will help get you and your dog on the right path to an enjoyable walk.

 In order to change your dog’s behavior, he has to stop performing the unwanted “nightmare” behavior.
 Keep reading to find out how to do that.

 This is when we bring our old friend Pavlov into the picture.
 Do you remember learning about Pavlov’s dogs?

-I am going to teach you how to use this in teaching your dog how to have a positive response around other dogs … and how to focus on you around other dogs.
+I’m going to teach you how to use this in teaching your dog to have a positive response around other dogs … and how to focus on you instead of those other dogs.

-You need to find a variety of rewards that your dog finds extremely valuable and doesn’t have access to unless you are working on his reactivity.
-These need to be very important to him because we are going to try our hand at the Pavlov dog routine.
+You need to find a variety of rewards that your dog finds extremely valuable.
+He shouldn’t get these rewards unless you’re working on his reactivity.
+These need to be very important to him, so you can try Pavlov’s approach with him.

 I typically use 100 percent cooked, dehydrated or freeze dried meat.
 Most dogs love organ meats in these forms.
-Or, if your dog has a high toy drive, you can consider using a toy, but remember, you want it to be crazy valuable to him.
+Or, if your dog has a high toy drive, you can consider using a toy.
+But remember, you want it to be crazy valuable to him.
 Check out fleece tug toys or animal fur toys.
 Having both is always a good option.

 The right amount of space between your dog and the oncoming dog is crucial.

-If you have a pocket full of rewards your dog goes bonkers over, yet when he sees another dog he still reacts or blows you off, you are TOO CLOSE!
+If you have a pocket full of rewards your dog goes bonkers over, yet when he sees another dog he still reacts or blows you off, you’re TOO CLOSE!

 If your dog needs to be 50 feet away from another dog to get it right, then that’s where you need to start.

-Determining the right location to walk your dog ties right into the space issue.
+It’s important to pick the right location to walk your dog.
+This ties right into the space issue.

-If your dog needs 20 feet between him and another dog and you are at a park trying to walk over a bridge that only is 10 feet wide, you’re setting your dog up to fail.
+As an example, if your dog needs 20 feet between him and another dog and you are at a park trying to cross a bridge that’s only 10 feet wide, you’re setting your dog up to fail.
 Or if you re walking your dog on a path through dense woods with nowhere to retreat … again, you’re setting him up for failure.

 You don’t need special training equipment.
 As I mentioned earlier, anxiety is a common reason why dogs start to exhibit dog reactivity and lunging.
-So, we’ll leave any kind of punishment in the hands of outdated TV programs.
+So, leave any kind of punishment in the hands of outdated TV trainers.

-I personally prefer to work with humane and effective training tools such as front-clipping harnesses and occasionally head collars, along with a 6 foot nylon or leather leash, and motivating treats and toys.
+I personally prefer to work with humane and effective training tools.
+These include front-clipping harnesses or occasionally head collars (halters), along with a 6 foot nylon or leather leash, and motivating treats and toys.

-It’s important to know that your dog is always learning, so that means you must be ready during every walk or potty break.
-Even if you step out into your front yard, have great rewards, and keep an eye out for oncoming dogs.
+Your dog is always learning, so that means you must be ready to teach him during every walk or potty break.
+Even if you step out into your front yard, make sure you bring his favorite rewards, and keep an eye out for oncoming dogs.

 Now that you have all your ducks in a row, it’s time to tackle the walk.